lcnnri/ct_dsge/matlab/Linearization/README.md

 For further details, please refer to the full paper:
 *B.J.
 Christensen, L. Neri, and J.C.
 Parra-Alvarez, "Estimation of continuous-time linear DSGE models from discrete-time measurements" Journal of Econometrics, forthcoming*
-This section contains materials related to Matlab for the project.